 Not to be a buzzkill, but alcohol can be bad for your health.
 You don't need to drink outrageous amounts of booze every single day for your body to be affected by it.
-As little as one night of binge drinking can wreck your body in all sorts of ways — which is bad news, considering drinking in excess is incredibly common all around the world.
+As little as one night of excessive drinking can mess with your body in all sorts of ways.

 Here are seven ways alcohol affects your health.